H3lli0t/h3lli0t.github.io/_posts/Writeups/THM/2024-01-11-WhyHackMe-THM.md

 # Overview

-The Bandit Surfer is a medium TryHackMe linux machine which is described as a combo of compromising and analysis for security enthusiasts.
+WhyHackMe is a medium TryHackMe linux machine which is described as a combo of compromising and analysis for security enthusiasts.

 ---